Lex Gillette

 Elexis LaVelle "Lex" Gillette (born October 19, 1984) is a blind Paralympic athlete from Raleigh, North Carolina in the United States competing in T11 (track) and F11 (field) events for the United States.

 He competed in the 2004 Summer Paralympics in Athens, where he won silver in the men's long jump F11 event.
 At the 2008 Summer Paralympics in Beijing, he won a silver medal in the men's long jump F11 event and finished fifth in the men's triple jump F11.
 He competed in 100 m and 200 m T11 events but did not advance to the finals.
 At the 2012 Summer Paralympics in London, he won a third consecutive silver medal in the men's long jump F11 event and finished fourth in the triple jump event.
 At the 2016 Summer Paralympics in Rio, he won a fourth consecutive silver medal in the men's Long Jump - T11 event.
 At the 2020 Summer Paralympics in Tokyo, he won a fifth consecutive silver medal in the men's Long Jump - T11 event.

 In 2019, in Dubai, United Arab Emirates, Lex won the gold medal with a jump of 6.45 m during the 2019 World Para Athletics Championships – Men's long jump, marking his fourth world championship.
 At the 2013 IPC Athletics World Championships in Lyon, France, he won gold in the men's long jump F11 event and he also won silver in the triple jump event.
 Gillette was a part of the 2013 IPC Athletics World Championships 4 × 100 m relay team that won a silver medal and set a new American record in the process.
 Gillette broke his own long jump world record for F11 classified athletes of 6.73 m (22 feet 1 inch) with a leap of 6.77 m (22 feet 2 in.) on April 23, 2015, at a high performance meet held at the Chula Vista Olympic Training Center.

 Education

+Gillette was born on 19 October, 1984 in Raleigh, North Carolina to Verdina Gillette-Simms.

+When Gillette was eight, he first noticed his vision was getting blurry.
+Doctors diagnosed him with retinal detachment shortly after.
+Gillette had as many as thirteen operations on his eye to solve this issue, but his vision nevertheless slowly deteriorated until he was totally blind.

-He attended Athens Drive High School and graduated from East Carolina University in 2007.
+He attended Athens Drive High School where he started competing in track and field.
+He graduated from East Carolina University in 2007.